 My lab is interested in both routes of endothelial permeability and how they are related:

 We study paracellular leak during inflammation, using acute lung injury induced by bacterial pathogens, the human influenza A virus or coronavirus as model systems.
 For example, we investigate how the influenza virus induces lung endothelial permeability to cause pulmonary edema, a characteristic clinical feature of severe influenza infections in humans.
 We have reported effects of the virus on lung endothelial viability and on tight junction integrity; interestingly, at least some of the effect of the virus on endothelial barrier integrity is independent of viral replication and involves degradation of the tight junction constituent claudin-5.
 Remarkably, restoration of endothelial barrier integrity using a Tie2 agonist peptide does not impair viral clearance and is sufficient to improve survival from otherwise fatal influenza in a pre-clinical model.
 Our findings add to the growing body of literature indicating that vascular leakage is not required for a competent innate immune response.
 Broadly speaking, this suggests that optimization of the host response to influenza (e.g. strengthening vascular integrity) represents a viable and unappreciated therapeutic approach.
 Unlike therapies that directly target the pathogen (e.g. antivirals, antibiotics), modulation of the host response is less likely to stimulate pathogen resistance.
 This - the development of host-modulating therapies for pathogen-induced lung injury - is now a major focus of the lab.
+For instance, we have developed methods for enhancing delivery of drugs and genes to the injured lung with the hope of inducing lung endothelial repair or regeneration.

 Another area of study in the lab is the contribution of endothelial transcytosis to the overall permeability of the endothelium to macromolecules (e.g. insulin, albumin, lipoproteins).
 Interestingly, endothelial transcytosis underlies the first stage of atherosclerosis.
 Accumulation of LDL-derived cholesterol under the arterial endothelium triggers an inflammatory reaction that culminates in luminal narrowing and eventually an unstable arterial plaque.
 However, how the LDL gets under the endothelium is poorly understood.
 Autopsy studies on young individuals dying of non-cardiac causes reveal a healthy, continuous endothelial layer overlying cholesterol deposits and the average LDL particle is too large to pass through intact cell-cell junctions; thus, LDL is likely to cross the endothelium by transcytosis.
 The canonical model of LDL receptor-initiated endocytosis does not explain LDL accumulation in the arterial intima.

 We devised an assay to quantify LDL transcytosis by individual cells in a confluent monolayer using total internal reflection fluorescence microscopy (TIRF; see video below), complimented by traditional transwell assays and an ex vivo perfusion assay.
 The TIRF assay in particular is well suited to mechanistic studies and has numerous advantages over transwells and electron microscopy.
 Using this approach, we were the first to report an unexpected role for the scavenger receptor SR-BI in LDL transcytosis (Armstrong et al., 2015) - a finding since validated by others - and have shown how it is regulated by physiological concentrations of estrogen (Ghaffari et al., 2018).
 This latter effect may contribute to the lower rate of coronary artery disease observed in premenopausal women compared to age-matched men.
 Collaborative work led by the Sessa lab has established that blocking LDL transcytosis prevents atherosclerosis, implying that it is a veritable therapeutic target.
 Elucidating the regulation of LDL transcytosis by coronary artery endothelial cells and how this affects atherosclerosis is now a major focus of the lab.
+For instance, we and others have reported that inflammation (a known risk factor for heart disease) enhances transcytosis of LDL.

 The lab is located in the Keenan Research Centre for Biomedical Science, St. Michael's Hospital (a tertiary care teaching hospital) - part of the Unity Health Toronto network.
 Dr. Lee and the hospital are affiliated both with the University of Toronto and with Toronto Metropolitan University (formerly known as Ryerson).